Blake Anderson (American football): Eastern New Mexico (1992–1993)

 Anderson got his start from Howard Stearns at the Eastern New Mexico Greyhounds as a graduate assistant in 1992 and received a full-time position there tutoring wide receivers for the Greyhounds in 1993.

 Howard Payne (1994)

 In 1994, he coached wide receivers for the American Southwest Conference co-champion Howard Payne University Yellow Jackets under head coach Vance Gibson.

 Trinity Valley (1995–1998)

-Anderson joined the Trinity Valley in 1995 as an assistant.
-He was the offensive coordinator during the Cardinals run to the 1997 NJCAA National Championship under coach Scott Conley.
+Anderson joined Trinity Valley in 1995 as an assistant.
+He was the offensive coordinator during the Cardinals' run to the 1997 NJCAA National Championship under coach Scott Conley.

 New Mexico (1999–2001)

 Before the 1999 season, he joined New Mexico as running backs coach under Rocky Long and served in that position until 2000.
 During the 2001 season, he took the wide receivers coaching position.
 During the 2000 season his rushing attack averaged 148 yards per game which accounted for 56% of the team's offensive production.